 __import__(name, globals=None, locals=None, fromlist=(), level=0)

-This __import__() function is not necessary in everyday Python programming.
+__import__() function is not necessary for everyday Python program.
 It is rarely used and often discouraged.

-This function can be used to changed the semantics of import statement as import statement calls this function.
-However, it is always better to use import hooks.
+This function can be used to change the semantics of the import statement as the statement calls this function.
+Instead, it is better to use import hooks.

-If you want to import a module by name, use importlib.import_module() instead.
+And, if you want to import a module by name, use importlib.import_module().